tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_01_automate.md

 We have also discussed the importance of modularity and reusability of components to lower the technical barrier for data analysts and data stewards.
 By automating the deployment process, we can ensure that every commit is tested and validated before being deployed to production, which encourages participation from data analysts and data stewards in the development of data pipelines.

-But as stated in the introduction, the level of participation is inversely proportional to the technical barrier.
+But as stated in the introduction, the **level of participation is inversely proportional to the technical barrier**.
 The more complex the setup, the less likely data analysts and data stewards will participate in the development of data pipelines.

 In the next article, we will explore how to lower the technical barrier even further by providing a user-friendly interface for data analysts and data stewards to interact with the data platform.
 We will also discuss how to improve data literacy among data analysts and data stewards to encourage them to participate in the development of data pipelines.